 Global experience satisfaction

-After the event, it is key to collect the opinion of all stakeholders to be in a continuous improvement process, at each edition of your show.
+After the event, it is key to collect feedback from all stakeholders.
+This will help you with the continuous improvement process at each edition of your show.

 For your post-event satisfaction forms, we recommend using the Likert statistical scales, which will give you a clearer picture of the overall satisfaction of your participants.

-If you want to do things right, you should not hesitate to make about fifteen calls with several participants, sponsors, and exhibitors to get feedback on the show in a live telephone exchange.
+If you want to do things right, you may need to make about fifteen calls with several participants, sponsors, and exhibitors to get feedback on the show in a live telephone exchange.

 Your exhibitors are the heart of your B2B show.
-As your main source of revenue, but also the ones who will bring all the content and novelties to your show, you must satisfy them at all costs to make your show (or conference) a success.
+As your main source of revenue, but also the ones who will bring all the content and novelties to your show, you must make them happy at any cost if you want to make your show (or conference) a success.

 - Exhibitor renewal rate: